Off the Beaten Path - Extended UNH Campus Tour Guide

 Drive West on Main Street.
 Take a right onto Mast Road Extension.
 Take your first left onto Spinney Lane.
 Take your first right to stay on Spinney Lane (This doesn’t sound right, I know, but these two roads are both called Spinney Lane!
 If you were to stay straight, you’d be on O’Kane Rd!).
 Pull into second dirt parking lot entrance.
 Look to your left and you’ll see the dome of the observatory.

-Admission is free, no reservation necessary.
 Dates and times change frequently so visitors are urged to check their web site for confirmation.

 Tirrell Horse Barns and the Smith Equine Center